Study Abroad in Aix-en-Provence, France with IAU

-Student Life: Students have opportunities to participate in weekly lectures, open-mic nights, cooking classes, language partner exchanges, talent shows, wine tastings, and other cultural events with other IAU students and students from the local French universities.
+Student Life: Students have opportunities to participate in student-focused events such as movie nights, cooking classes, activities at a local student center, talent shows, Latin dance nights, and wine tastings with other IAU students and students from the local French universities.

-IAU has an on-campus Wellness Program that gives students access to a staff psychologist and counselor.
+IAU has an on-campus Wellness Program that gives students access to a staff psychologist.
 IAU staff have office hours that are available to students as drop-ins or by appointment.